- 1 1. The Alice Springs Desert Park

-It’s about $50 entry for a family, but it’s well worth it.
+Prices start at around $50 for a family, but it’s well worth it.
 You’ll need at least 3 hours to explore, and once you get inside everything is free.

 The Alice Springs Desert Park is located 8km west of the town centre on Larapinta Drive.
-Open daily from 7am-6pm.
+Open daily from 7.30am-6pm.

 Read more about the Alice Springs Desert Park here.